 2/3 cup brown sugar

-After 12 days total steeping (see note), strain out the solids through a fine-mesh strainer.
+After 12 days total steeping (see notes), strain out the solids through a fine-mesh strainer.
 Then strain again through a coffee filter into your final bottle or jar.

 Heat water and sugar on medium until boiling, stirring to dissolve, about 5 minutes.
-Let the syrup cool, then add it to the strained allspice infusion.
-Shake and then let rest for a minimum of two days before using (see note).
+Let syrup cool, then add it to the strained allspice infusion.
+Shake and let rest for a minimum of 2 days before using (see notes).

 Unlike many DIY liqueurs, opening and sampling your allspice dram as you go isn't going to give you a good indication of what the final product will taste like.
 While it may smell strong (and taste strong) early in the steeping process, the extra time is necessary.

 If you choose to substitute an overproof rum, you may need to let the final strained liqueur rest longer.